gbrault/jupytersketcher/jupysketch-doc/docs/index.md

 Of course, this makes even more sense when using Jupyter notebooks, because as a sketch not only the image of the solved problem can be displayed, but the dictionary of all variables processed in the notebook for solving physics is used to draw the image and at the same time to solve the equations of motion.

-jupytersketcher is another small step towards reusable science.
+jupytersketcher is another small step to help building reusable science.

 ## Getting Started